Ever wanted a small, yet energetic dog that knows how to conduct itself around company?

 Also, the Contonese’s ears are hidden because of their long fur and their nose, and dark eyes are the only parts that stand out.

-They have a dense coat which keeps them protected during the winter, but their fur might cause them to overheat easily.
+They have a dense coat that keeps them protected during the winter, but their fur might cause them to overheat easily.
 Thus, a mild temperature is the best option if you plan on owning this dog.

-How Big is a Full-Grown Cotonese?
+How Big are a Full-Grown Cotonese?

 Both genders have a height range of 8-12 inches.
 They have a maximum weight range of 6-15lbs.